 DON'T FORGET SECURITY

-- The phishers and spammers are working from home, too, so be vigilant about security.
+- Phishers and spammers are working from home, too, so be vigilant about security.

 - Update your operating system and apps